“Canada is the perfect country for electric bicycles.”

 Sounds like fun!

-Thankfully that was a one off and the bikes I’ve since ridden have been excellent and safe.
+Thankfully that was a one-off and the bikes I’ve since ridden have been excellent and safe.
 But I have to admit at the time I wasn’t completely sold on the idea of electric bikes.
 I was like, “Yeah, great idea but it’s not for me.
 I like to pedal.”
-It wasn’t until years later that I came to understand they’re not meant to replace your other bikes – they’re meant to get you out of your car.
+It wasn’t until years later that I came to understand they’re not meant to replace your current bike journeys – they’re meant to get you out of your car and create a whole lot of new ones!

 How do electric bikes fit into your daily experience now?

 It’s my primary means of transportation around town.
 It’s so easy to hop on my electric bike and go to the bank or the grocery store and then use the assisted pedal feature to cruise back up the steep hill to my house.
-Otherwise I’d probably be using my car.
-The same goes for my daughter who would much rather ride in the chariot behind the electric bike than sit in her car seat in the van.
+Otherwise, I’d be using my car.
+The same goes for my daughter who would much rather ride behind me on the bike than sit in her car seat in the van.

 Do you ride other bikes?